-To fully understand how to use ASP.NET is necessary to know the basic operation of the web (for example as occurs a request from browser to server, what are the technologies used, how a web server processes the request, etc. …).
+To fully understand how to use ASP.NET, it is necessary to know the basic operation of the web (for example, as occurs a request from browser to server, what are the technologies used, how a web server processes the request, etc.).

 Understanding why a web page is not interpreted correctly in a browser, because a request is not performed as expected, or generate the appropriate HTML code from a custom control, are questions that do not depend only on knowledge of ASP.NET (or any other technology), but also from the knowledge of how a web application works.

 HTTP Request and Response

 The HTTP protocol (HyperText Transfer Protocol) was created as a mechanism for transferring hypertext documents defined as HyperText.
 The hypertext documents are related to each other by keywords clickable or hypertext links (hyperlinks).

 Currently, however, a hypertext has become more complex, and the links are no longer just text, but can also be images; hypertext documents have become multimedia documents as well as the Protocol has been updated, also to compensate for inefficiencies of the first version, including the lack of security mechanisms.